Read on below to find out more about Alabama medical schools, including how to increase your chances of acceptance.

 The school also recommends applicants take courses in:

-USA COM primarily focuses on educating current residents from the state of Alabama.
-However, they will consider exceptional candidates who “have strong ties to Alabama” and meet the following requirements:
+USA COM primarily focuses on educating current residents from the state of Alabama, although out-of-state students are welcome to apply.

-Every applicant is asked to submit a letter packet of composite evaluation by the premedical committee of their undergraduate university.
-If they cannot obtain this, or no committee exists, you must submit five letters of recommendation.
+Every applicant is asked to submit a letter packet of composite evaluation by their college’s pre-medical committee.
+If they can’t obtain this, or no committee exists, you must submit five letters of recommendation.

-All of USA COM’s interviews are conducted virtually via Zoom currently and last approximately 40 minutes.
+USA COM’s interviews are conducted virtually via Zoom and last approximately 40 minutes.
 Here’s an example of how your interview day may be structured:

 UAB Heersink is “dedicated to excellence in the education of physicians and scientists in all of the disciplines of medicine and biomedical investigation for careers in practice, teaching, and research.
 Central to this educational mission are the provision of outstanding medical care and services and the enhancement of new knowledge through clinical and basic biomedical research.
 We embrace the University of Alabama at Birmingham's commitment to creating an inclusive environment that values differing perspectives and experiences.
 This diversity is essential to fulfilling the enduring mission of our medical school.”

 Applicants must report at least 90 hours of course credit from an accredited college or university in the United States.
-Prospective students are also required to achieve at least a “C” in the following courses:
+Applicants are required to achieve at least a “C” in the following courses:

 You can fulfill the school’s letters of recommendation requirements in three ways: committee letter, letter packet, or three individual letters.

-If you choose to submit three individual letters, you must obtain one from a faculty member and two others from other faculty or individuals.
+If you submit three individual letters, you must obtain one from a faculty member and two from other faculty or individuals.
 Heersink recommends you ask at least one science faculty member to write a letter for you.

-Heersink invites a select number of applicants to complete a series of virtual interviews.
-You will complete a nine-station MMI and one traditional one-on-one interview.
+Heersink invites some applicants to complete a series of virtual interviews.
+You’ll complete a nine-station MMI and one traditional interview.

-UAB is an extremely selective school with an acceptance rate of 8.87%.
-As such, its 186-strong class profile is full of high-achieving students; the average GPA and MCAT scores of Heersink’s admitted students are 3.78 and 509, respectively.
+UAB Heersink’s acceptance rate is 5%.
+As such, its 186-strong class is full of high-achieving students.
+The average GPA and MCAT scores of Heersink’s admitted students are 3.78 and 509, respectively.

-Located in Dothan, Alabama, ACOM is focused on producing Doctors of Osteopathic Medicine (DOs) passionate about addressing Alabama’s primary care medical needs.
+Located in Dothan, Alabama, ACOM is focused on producing DOs passionate about addressing Alabama’s primary care medical needs.
 It enrolled its first class in 2013.

 ACOM’s mission is to “provide quality, learner-centered osteopathic education, research, and service, while promoting graduate medical education, with emphasis on patient-centered, team-based primary care to serve the medically underserved areas of Alabama, the Tri-State area, and the nation.”

-ACOM’s in-state and out-of-state students pay an annual tuition rate of $55,440.
+All ACOM students pay an annual tuition rate of $57,658.

 ACOM’s admissions requirements include: